Sean Mathias

 Sean Gerard Mathias (born 14 March 1956) is a Welsh actor, director, and writer.
 He is known for directing the film Bent and for directing highly acclaimed theatre productions in London, New York City, Cape Town, Los Angeles and Sydney.

 He was included in the 2006 list of the 101 most influential gay and lesbian people in Britain in the Independent on Sunday's Pink List.

-Mathias is co-owner of The Grapes pub along with business partners Ian McKellen and Evgeny Lebedev, since September 2011.
+Mathias is co-owner of The Grapes, Limehouse pub along with business partners Ian McKellen and Evgeny Lebedev, since September 2011.

 Career

 Actor

 Mathias began his acting career by appearing on the television screen in a small role on an episode of the cult BBC TV series Survivors, in 1977.
 Also in 1977, he played an Irish Guards lieutenant in the film A Bridge Too Far.

 In 1978, Mathias appeared in a production at the Edinburgh Festival Fringe, during which time he met actor Ian McKellen who subsequently became his lover of about nine years.

 Mathias' acting career continued into the 1980s with minor appearances on TV and in films such as Priest of Love (1981), which starred McKellen as D. H. Lawrence, and The Scarlet Pimpernel (1982), starring Anthony Andrews, Jane Seymour and McKellen.
 He made one notable appearance in the 1988 film White Mischief as Gerald Portman.

 Another notable TV appearance was on the TV show Minder in 1982.
 The episode was entitled "Broken Arrow" and, in it, Mathias played the part of a young darts player named Dafydd.